 4. Within 10 days, the Customer Support Center will acknowledge receipt of the allegation, inform the complainant of action taken or proposed action to process the allegation, and advise the complainant of other avenues of redress available, such as the Federal Transit Administration (FTA).

-5. The recipient will advise FTA within 10 days of receipt of the allegations.
+5. Upon request by FTA, Access can advise FTA of the details associated alleged in the complaint.
 Generally, the following information will be included in every notification to the FTA:

 a) Name, address, and phone number of the complainant.